Skip to content

 Broccoli Salad Dressing

-The dressing is what makes this broccoli salad with bacon taste so good.
-It is so simple and has great flavor!
+The dressing is what makes this broccoli salad with bacon so flavorful.
 I made it a little different than the classic dressing with sugar and vinegar and it tastes so much better!
-You have to try it.
-It’s made with 3 simple ingredients:

 • Bacon in the oven.
 I love to cook my bacon in the oven.
 It’s by far the easiest method in my opinion and way less messy.
 Give it a shot if you haven’t tried it!